*New* A new vintage image of the Santa Monica Camera Obscura from our collection was added 11/07.

 Even though the present location is not the same as the one that stood for many years on the Santa Monica beach the "heart" of the building is the same and it is very close to the spot where the original stood.
 For this reason we have chosen to include pictures of the earlier building here.

 The sepia, card mounted photographs above of the beach in Santa Monica from the late 19th or early 20th centuries shows the camera obscura in the distance.
 It is a little under 4X5 inches.
-An enlargement of the image shows a man siting on the steps of the camera, the cupala with lens at the top, and signs on the side.
+An enlargement of the image shows a man sitting on the steps of the camera, the cupola with lens at the top, and signs on the side.
 The beach camera obscura was moved and remodeled over the years.
-A later interation is shown in the post card below.
+A later iteration is shown in the post card below.

 We now have a real photo postcard that shows the camera obscura above.
 It is side view of this location that appears to be above the beach while the earlier photographs above are on the beach.
 The dress of the people in the card below appear to place it in the 1930s. * added 11/07